A cellular topological field theory: Introduction

 \subsection{Acknowledgements}

 We thank Nikolai Mnev for inspiring discussions, crucial to this work.
+We are grateful to the anonymous referee for insightful comments and questions that helped improve the paper.
 P. M. thanks the University of Zurich and the Max Planck Institute of Mathematics in Bonn, where he was affiliated during different stages of this work, for providing the excellent research environment.